 Detailed Itinerary

-Day 1: Arrive in Christchurch & Explore
+Day 1: Arrive in Christchurch, Free Afternoon

 Christchurch Botanical Gardens

 Welcome to New Zealand!
-On arrival, you will be met by your driver and transferred to your hotel.
+On arrival, you'll be met by your driver and transferred to your hotel.
 Once you've settled in, start exploring Christchurch, the country's second-largest metropolis.
-The city is known for its green spaces like Hagley Park and the Botanical Gardens—it's nicknamed "The Garden City," after all—so a stroll through one of them is always a good idea.
-For something more history-inspired, take a tour down the Avon River / Ōtākaro led by guides in Edwardian costume, or ride one of the city's 19th-century trams past Cathedral Square and the Canterbury Museum.
+You'll see the virtual rebirth of the city following the 2010 and 2011 earthquakes, and today the urban city center is full of new secrets, from modern architecture and immense street art to cocktail bars and bustling restaurants.
+Christchurch is also known for its green spaces like Hagley Park and the Botanic Gardens—it's nicknamed the Garden City, after all—so a stroll through one is always a good idea.

-Punting down the Avon River / Ōtākaro
+Take a relaxed punting trip down the Avon River / Ōtākaro

 A view of the stone Church of the Good Shepherd by Lake Tekapo